Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.
+- The Pirates have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- When it comes to the total, the Pirates and their opponents are 3-7-0 in their previous 10 games.
+- When it comes to the over/under, the Pirates and their foes are 3-6-1 in their previous 10 contests.

-- Bookmakers have not posted a spread in any of the Pirates' past 10 games.
+- Bookmakers have not posted a runline in any of the Pirates' past 10 games.

 Pirates Betting Records & Stats

-- The Pirates have been underdogs in 59 games this season and have come away with the win 24 times (40.7%) in those contests.
+- The Pirates have been chosen as underdogs in 60 games this year and have walked away with the win 25 times (41.7%) in those games.

-- Pittsburgh has entered 15 games this season as the underdog by +135 or more and is 6-9 in those contests.
+- Pittsburgh has a record of 2-2 when it's set as an underdog of +165 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Pirates have a 37.7% chance of walking away with the win.

-- Games involving Pittsburgh have gone over the total set by oddsmakers in 38 of 78 chances this season.
+- Pittsburgh and its opponents have hit the over in 38 of its 79 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!